jrpool/rallytree/README.md

 ## Tree-copy creation

 This feature copies a tree.
 You designate an existing user story as the parent of the root user story of the new tree.
 That parent must not have any tasks and must not be in the tree that you are copying.
 Only user stories, optionally with their tasks and/or test cases, are copied, but not defects.
-In a copy of a user story, task, or test case, the name, owner, rank, and description are copied from the original, but the project affiliation is copied from the designated parent of the root of the tree copy.
+In a copy of a user story, task, or test case, the name, rank, and description are copied from the original; you can choose whether the owner is copied from the original or is set to a particular user; and you can choose whether the project affiliation is copied from the designated parent of the root of the tree copy or is set to a particular project.

 ## Scoring